ETERNA-earkiv/ETERNA/documentation/Metadata_Formats.md

 #### Edition

-RODA needs a configuration file to inform how metadata files should be displayed for editing purposes.
+ETERNA needs a configuration file to inform how metadata files should be displayed for editing purposes.
 If no such configuration exists, the repository will display a text area where the user is able to edit the XML directly.

 In order to support new metadata formats, the repository must be configured accordingly.
-The following sections describe in detail the set of actions that need to be performed to fully support a new metadata schema in RODA.
+The following sections describe in detail the set of actions that need to be performed to fully support a new metadata schema in ETERNA.

 ## Metadata enhancement files

-To enhance the metadata experience in RODA there are 4 files that need to be added to the repository configuration folders.
+To enhance the metadata experience in ETERNA there are 4 files that need to be added to the repository configuration folders.
 The following sections describe and provide examples of such files.

 ### Validation

-RODA uses a [XML schema](http://www.w3.org/standards/xml/schema) to validate the structure and data types of the provided metadata file.
+ETERNA uses a [XML schema](http://www.w3.org/standards/xml/schema) to validate the structure and data types of the provided metadata file.
 The Validation schema will be used during ingest process to check if the metadata included in the SIP is valid according the the established constraints, as well as when the metadata is edited via the catalogue.

 You may use a standard schema file for validation purposes or create a specific one that verifies all the particular conditions that you need to check in your repository installation, e.g. mandatory fields, closed-vocabularies for the values of certain elements, etc.